Chapter 3 Infectious Diseases Related to Travel

 If travel is unavoidable and the vaccination risks are felt to outweigh the risks of YFV exposure, pregnant women should be excused from immunization and issued a medical waiver to fulfill health regulations.
 Pregnant women who must travel to areas where YFV exposure is likely should be vaccinated.
 Although there are no specific data, ACIP recommends that a woman wait 4 weeks after receiving the yellow fever vaccine before conceiving.

-Chronic medical conditions that may be associated with varying degrees of immune deficit include, but are not limited to, chronic renal disease, chronic liver disease (including hepatitis C), and diabetes mellitus.
-Because no information is available regarding possible increased adverse events or decreased vaccine efficacy after administration of yellow fever vaccine to patients with these diseases, caution should be used if considering vaccination of such patients.
+There are no data regarding possible increased adverse events or decreased vaccine efficacy after administration of yellow fever vaccine to patients with other chronic medical conditions (such as renal disease, hepatitis C virus infection, other liver disease, or diabetes mellitus).
+Caution should be used if considering vaccination of such patients.
 Factors to consider in assessing patients’ general level of immune competence include disease severity, duration, clinical stability, complications, and comorbidities.

-Determination of whether to administer yellow fever vaccine and other immunobiologics simultaneously (administration on the same day but at a different injection site) should be made on the basis of convenience to the traveler in completing the desired vaccinations before travel and on information regarding potential immune interference.
 No evidence exists that inactivated vaccines interfere with the immune response to yellow fever vaccine.
 Therefore, inactivated vaccines can be administered either simultaneously or at any time before or after yellow fever vaccination.
-ACIP recommends that yellow fever vaccine be given at the same time as other live-virus vaccines.
-Otherwise, the clinician should wait 30 days between vaccinations, as the immune response to one live-virus vaccine might be impaired if administered within 30 days of another live-virus vaccine.
-A recent study involving the simultaneous administration of yellow fever and measles-mumps-rubella (MMR) vaccines in children found a decrease in the immune response against yellow fever, mumps, and rubella when the vaccines were given on the same day versus 30 days apart.
+ACIP recommends that yellow fever vaccine be given at the same time as other live viral vaccines.
+Otherwise, the clinician should wait 30 days between vaccinations, as the immune response to a live viral vaccine might be impaired if administered within 30 days of another live viral vaccine.
+One study involving the simultaneous administration of yellow fever and measles-mumps-rubella (MMR) vaccines in children found a decrease in the immune response against yellow fever, mumps, and rubella when the vaccines were given on the same day versus 30 days apart.
 Additional studies are needed to confirm these findings, but they suggest that if possible, yellow fever and MMR should be given 30 days apart.
-Because of the different routes of administration, oral Ty21a typhoid vaccine can be administered simultaneously or at any interval before or after yellow fever vaccine.
+Limited data suggest oral Ty21a typhoid vaccine, a live bacterial vaccine, can be administered simultaneously or at any interval before or after yellow fever vaccine.
+There are no data on the immune response to live attenuated influenza and yellow fever vaccines administered simultaneously.
+However, data from live attenuated influenza and MMR found no evidence of interference.

 Abbreviation: SC, subcutaneous.

-1Ages 6–8 months and ≥60 years are precautions for use of yellow fever vaccine.
+1Ages 6–8 months and ≥60 years are precautions and age <6 months is a contraindication to the use of yellow fever vaccine.

 2YF-Vax is available in single-dose and multiple-dose (5-dose) vials.